DOXiCORA/Apple-AppIcon-Creator/README.md

-# AppIcon Creator
+# Apple AppIcon Creator

-A simple Python script to generate app icons for iOS, macOS, and watchOS from a base image.
+Python script to generate app icons for iOS, macOS, and watchOS from a base image.
 This project creates the necessary icon files and corresponding JSON configuration files for your Xcode project.

 ## Features